- Download our Moving to Argentina Guide (PDF)

 Argentina offers a wide variety of properties for expats looking to buy or rent accommodation.
 From modern apartments in Buenos Aires to colonial-style houses in the countryside, there is something to suit every taste and budget.
-The Covid-19 pandemic, economic instability in the country and the disruption of Russia's invasion of Ukraine on the global economy have led to a decline in property prices, making it an opportune time for expats to invest in real estate.
+A recent decline in property prices makes it an opportune time for expats to invest in real estate.

 While the process of buying or renting is relatively straightforward, expats should be aware of some challenges they may face.
 For example, navigating the legal requirements and paperwork can be daunting for those unfamiliar with the local language and customs.
 However, a reputable real-estate agent can provide valuable assistance in navigating legal requirements and paperwork.

 Aside from the favourable real-estate market, Argentina has much to offer expats.
 The country boasts a rich cultural heritage, a vibrant arts scene and delicious cuisine.
 Additionally, the relatively low cost of living and the favourable exchange rate makes it an affordable destination for many expats.

 Argentina offers a diverse selection of accommodation options that cater to the varying tastes and needs of expats.
 The type of housing that expats can expect to find in Argentina will depend on their location and budget.
 Below are some different types of accommodation available in Argentina.

 Expats who prefer to live in the city centre of Buenos Aires and other major cities will find high-rise apartments in modern buildings.
 These apartments come with a range of amenities such as swimming pools, gyms and 24-hour security.
 They are particularly popular among young professionals and expats who enjoy the convenience of having access to shops, restaurants and nightlife.